raspberrypython/EasyCert/README.md

 Simple as it takes to type the following command:

-    go get github.com/deckarep/EasyCert
+    go get github.com/raspberrypython/EasyCert

 ## Usage

-EasyCert just requires a certificate authority name which can be an arbitrary name but should reflect your company and a host name that the certificate/key pair will end up on.
+EasyCert just requires a pre-existing certificate authority certificate and key or simply provide a certificate authority name which can be an arbitrary name but should reflect your company and a host name that the certificate/key pair will end up on.
 ~~~
 Usage: EasyCert [options...]

 Options:
   -cn      Certificate Authority Name (can be any name, but should reflect your company name.)
+  -cakey   Certificate Authority Key File (use existing CA Key file, can not be used with -cn.)
+  -cacer   Certificate Authority Key File (use existing CA Cer file, can not be used with -cn.)
-  -h  Hostname of TLS server to install the private cert/key
+  -fqdn    Fully qualified domain name of TLS server to install the private cert/key
 ~~~

 ## License